slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creating imbalances

 <!--
-- In essence, for a change to occur, you must apply more energy to the system than is extracted by the system.

-> *'Decisions are made based on memory.
-There are 3 routes: reflex (genetics), habits or goals.
-Influence their memories and you can influence their decisions.'*
-> *'Contemplating the weaknesses of others is easy; contemplating the weaknesses in yourself is hard, but it pays a much higher reward.' -- Kevin Kelly*

-2. Make others dependent on you: hope has a good memory, gratitude a bad one.
-More is to be got from dependence than from courtesy. -- Balthasar Gracian
+> *'Make others dependent on you: hope has a good memory, gratitude a bad one.
+More is to be got from dependence than from courtesy.' -- Balthasar Gracian*

-- The metagame is playing a different game than your competitors.
-A game they can't play.
-The metagame is this psychological game that exists among players, involving adjustments – adjustments based on how an opponent is likely to interpret a given set of actions.
-Better players adjust their strategies and styles to those of particular opponents, always analyzing how the opponents are playing in terms of how the opponents believe they're playing.
-Maintaining a well-balanced strategy, while deciphering your opponents' strategies, is the key to the metagame.
-If you comprehend the concept of the metagame, accurately perceive the flow of your table and then tournament, and stay alerted to and aware of current strategy trends, you'll be able to successfully mix up your play when considering your image and that of your opponents.
-In return, your game will be highly unpredictable and difficult to read, which should be your ultimate goal.
-Part of their greatness comes from identifying the constraints of others and capitalizing on those structural disadvantages.
-In any system where there are norms, there are strengths and weaknesses to those norms.
+- In any system where there are norms, there are strengths and weaknesses to those norms.
 If you follow the norms of the system, the results you get are likely to be the norm.
 When you play a different game, a metagame, you have the opportunity to outperform.

-According to Rumelt, a strategy must include “premeditation, the anticipation of others’ behavior, and the purposeful design of coordinated actions.
-As a general rule, strategy is more important in situations where other parties have the potential to thwart or disrupt actions, or where our plans are at risk if we don’t take meaningful steps to achieve them.
-Good strategy requires us to both focus on a goal, and anticipate obstacles to reaching that goal.
-When we encounter obstacles, we may need to employ what Freedman calls “deceits, ruses, feints, manoeuvres and a quicker wit”—our tactics.
 -->

 > *'Never interrupt your enemy when he is making a mistake.' -- Napoleon*